IETF-TEAS-WG/teas-ns-dt/framework/draft-framework.md

 Network abstraction is a technique that can be applied to a network domain to select network resources by policy to obtain a view of potential connectivity and a set of service functions.

 Transport network slicing builds on the concept of resource management, network virtualization and abstraction to provide performance assurance, flexibility, programmability and modularity.
-It might use techniques such as Software Defined Networking (SDN) [RFC7149] and Network Function Virtualization (NFV) [RFC8172], [RFC8568] to create multiple logical (virtual) networks, each tailored for a set of services, a particular transport slice consumer, or a group of consumers that share the same (or closely similar) requirements, on top of a shared network.
+It might use techniques such as Software Defined Networking (SDN) {{RFC7149}} and Network Function Virtualization (NFV) {{RFC8172}}, {{RFC8568}} to create multiple logical (virtual) networks, each tailored for a set of services, a particular transport slice consumer, or a group of consumers that share the same (or closely similar) requirements, on top of a shared network.
 How the network slices are engineered can be deployment-specific.

 Thus, there is a need to create virtual network structures with required characteristics.
 The consumer of such a virtual network can require a degree of isolation and performance that previously might not have been satisfied by traditional overlay VPNs.
 Additionally, the transport slice consumer might ask for some level of control to their virtual networks, e.g., to customize the service paths in a network slice.

-This document specifies a framework for the use of existing technologies as components to provide a transport slice service, and might also discuss (or reference) modified and potential new technologies, as they develop (such as [draft-ietf-teas-enhanced-vpn]).
+This document specifies a framework for the use of existing technologies as components to provide a transport slice service, and might also discuss (or reference) modified and potential new technologies, as they develop (such as {{I-D.ietf-teas-enhanced-vpn}}).

 # Requirements